The Land

 Development of the Puyallup Valley has continued, and sadly, farmlands are becoming less and less feasible.
 How best to serve as a good steward for as much as possible of the land in perpetuity?
 A caring cohousing community seems like a reasonable answer.

 The farm consists of three contiguous tax parcels of land totaling 17 acres in Pierce County, WA.
-Two of the parcels (10.75 acres) are within the City of Puyallup’s future urban growth boundary, zoned for residential both in Pierce County and in the City of Puyallup’s long term plans.
-Our hope is that Cohousing could be developed as a group of clustered homes, thereby preserving as much of the land as possible while still satisfying the critical identified needs for more middle housing in the area.
+Two of the parcels (10.75 acres) are within the City of Puyallup’s future urban growth boundary, zoned for residential both in Pierce County and in the City of Puyallup’s long term zoning plans.
+Our plan is to develop as a group of clustered homes, thereby preserving as much of the land as possible while still satisfying the critical identified needs for more middle housing in the area.

 Photos of Land